nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ## Exercise 2.1: Add an UI to identity server

 First we need to add a working UI for our identity server.
 Fortunately for us, the creators of IdentityServer4 have a very good MVC quickstart setup we can use to get started.
-This is not an production ready UI, its for demo purposes and to use as an template when building your real solution.
+This is not an production ready UI, it is primarly for demo purposes and to act as an template when building your real solution.

 The repo for the quickstart is located here: https://github.com/IdentityServer/IdentityServer4.Quickstart.UI#adding-the-quickstart-ui